 With 86 percent I think the message must have gotten out pretty well,?Howard said Tuesday.
 I was very nervous.
 I really thought we might have problems getting it done.
 This is very good news for the community and a very positive indication local people are willing to step up and solve local problems.

-Burwell and Howard join three other top vote-getters to serve on the board.
+Burwell joins four other top vote-getters to serve on the board.

 Orrin Lyon, 74, a Milton-Freewater city councilman, received 15.89 percent of the total, the highest number of votes.
 He was followed by Gina Miller at 14.90 percent and Burwell at 14.28 percent.